cwhaite0524/BigRoundSweatyOnes.github.io/README.md

 - **HTML5**: For structuring content.
 - **CSS3**: For styling the website.
 - **JavaScript**: For interactive elements.
-- **Frameworks and Libraries**: (e.g., React, Vue, Bootstrap etc.)
+- **Frameworks and Libraries**: (e.g., React, Vue, Bootstrap, etc.)
 - **Backend Technology**: (if applicable, e.g., Node.js, Django, etc.)
 - **Database**: (if applicable, e.g., MongoDB, MySQL, etc.)

 ## Installation

-Instructions on how to set up the project locally:
+To set up this project locally, follow these steps:

 1. Clone the repository:
    ```bash